top of page

 Each page must be placed manually.
 Each scan requires attention.
 Over time, this slows work, increases inconsistency, and encourages shortcuts.

-Why smartphone scanning Apps only solve very small problems
+Why smartphone scanning apps only solve very small problems

 Smartphone scanning apps have improved dramatically and are genuinely useful in limited scenarios.
 They are convenient, portable, and accessible.